 Learn about the heritage of Gaspé at its city museum and see the historic site that marks Canada’s founding.

-Micmac Interpretation Center & Gaspé Museum
+Micmac Interpretation Center & Gaspé’s Heritage

 Percé Town & Sea Cruise